 A Comprehensive Guide to Using Cannabis Flower

 Since the widespread legalization of medical marijuana, many types of medical marijuana plants and dosage forms have been developed in the hopes of optimizing the consumer experience.
-In spite of the wide array of dosage forms available, cannabis flower still retains a cult hero status among numerous users.
+In spite of the wide array of dosage forms available, the cannabis flower still retains a cult hero status among numerous users.
 The reason behind this is not far-fetched.
 The ban on cannabis in 1937 meant any form of organized production had to stop.
 The flower buds are by far the most popular in the black market and pre-medical marijuana legalization, smoking the flower buds was about the most popular method of using cannabis.
 A lot of people still believe that none of the available dosage forms is capable of eliciting the same effects as the flower buds.
 Vaping with and smoking cannabis flower is now legal in Florida.

 Today, you can get marijuana flower buds in your local dispensary as long as you have a medical marijuana card.
 However, the law does not give room for traditional smoking, although this might change soon.
 This guide hopes to provide everything you need to know about using the dried flower buds of cannabis for medicinal purposes.